What natural treatment to gently treat hormones?

 The role of thyroid hormones: These hormones play an important role in metabolism and also act on the central nervous system and tissues.

 A deficiency in iodine, zinc, selenium or vitamin D can disrupt the hormonal system.
 In addition, heredity, excess stress, tobacco, diabetes, infection, taking certain medications or endocrine disruptors (present in our environment) can play a role.
-If there is any doubt about the proper functioning of our thyroid, a blood test and an appointment with the doctor are essential.
+If there is any doubt regarding the proper functioning of our thyroid, a blood test and an appointment with the doctor are essential.

-Sometimes, correcting the dietary situation is enough to “feed” the thyroid which begins to function properly again.
+Sometimes, correcting the dietary situation is enough to “feed” the thyroid which begins to function properly once more.
 But you will have to wait several months before seeing the effects.
 To find balance, we stock up on iodine (crustaceans, shellfish, algae and sea fish), selenium (Brazil nuts, whole grains, offal, etc.), magnesium (dark chocolate, almonds, rye). …), as well as tyrosine (protein breakfast).
 We limit tobacco as much as possible, which harms – among other things – the proper functioning of the thyroid.

 There are also some natural solutions to combat hormonal imbalance: